Skip site navigation (1)Skip section navigation (2)

 NAME

-mu server - the mu backend for the mu4e e-mail client
+mu-server - the mu backend for the mu4e e-mail client

 SYNOPSIS

-mu server [options]
+mu [COMMON-OPTIONS] server

 DESCRIPTION